Gujarats/terraform-aws-lambda-access-rotator/README.md

 ## Required resource

+ - You must provide one or more aws accounts so that the user in those accounts can get the access & secret keys stored in parameter store
  - You must create your own S3 bucket in order to get bucket arn
- - You must create writer resource for S3 bucket

-The reason why separate the `S3` and `writer` from this module because if we want to make changes to this module or this module crash at runtime we can change it wihtout destroying the `S3` and `writer`

 ## example